wordpress-mobile/test-cases/test-cases/gutenberg/gallery.md

 The Media File option will show a "save link as" option.
 Attachment Page and None options will not show this option on long-press.

+**Known issue**: Linkto - attachment page setting does not always work for a self-hosted site.
+[See here](https://github.com/WordPress/gutenberg/issues/23576) for more details.

 --------------------------------------------------------------------------------

 ##### TC013